kaja47/sketches/README.md

 ## Sketches

-*Sketches* is a library for sketching, locality sensitive hashing and approximate similarity search.
+*Sketches* is a library for sketching, locality sensitive hashing, approximate similarity search and other things.

 ### Usage